Imperator Furiosa: Furiosa: A Mad Max Saga

-Furiosa was born in the "Green Place of Many Mothers", located in the Australian bush and one of the few locations in the post-apocalyptic wasteland of the Mad Max franchise where plants still grow.
+Furiosa was born in the "Green Place of Many Mothers", an oasis and remnant of the Australian bush and one of the few locations in the post-apocalyptic wasteland of the Mad Max franchise where plants still grow.
 She was raised by her mother Mary Jabassa, a member of a matriarchal survivor civilization called the Vuvalini of Many Mothers.
-Like the rest of the Vulvalini at the time, Furiosa lived off the land and was always barefoot.
+Like the rest of the Vuvalini at the time, Furiosa lived off the land and was always barefoot.

-45 years after "the collapse," Furiosa was first seen picking peaches with her friend Valkyrie when they see the Roobillies allied with the warlord Dementus, who leads the Biker Horde.
+45 years after "the collapse", Furiosa was first seen picking peaches with her friend Valkyrie when they see the Roobillies allied with the warlord Dementus, who leads the Biker Horde.
 Furiosa advises Valkyrie to be invisible.
 She gets captured trying to sabotage their bikes, but blows her whistle to alert the Vuvalini.
 Although Mary pursues the kidnappers to Dementus's camp and rescues Furiosa, the Horde catches them and executes Mary in front of Furiosa.
 Before dying, Mary makes Furiosa promise to find her way home.
-To do so, Furiosa tattoos a star map on her left arm which she learned from the History Man.

 Dementus keeps Furiosa as a captive.
 Having lost his family (including his own child) during the apocalypse, he hopes to raise Furiosa as his new daughter, nicknaming her "Little D" and taking her (in a cage) with him wherever he goes.
 However, Furiosa refuses to forgive Dementus and vows revenge.
+During her captivity, Furiosa secrely tattoos a star map on her left arm which she learned from the History Man.

+By the time Dementus learned about the Citadel, Furiosa's hair had grown out.
+When Dementus wanted to claim the Citadel, Immortan Joe unleashed his warriors on them.
+Furiosa was nearly dragged into one of the tunnels and was saved by Dementus who led the retreat.
+Some days later, Furiosa was present when Dementus had come up with a Trojan Horse-type plan to take Gas Town.

-During a peace conference with Immortan Joe, a neighboring warlord, Dementus proudly introduces a redressed and long-haired Furiosa to Joe as his daughter.
+During a peace conference with Immortan Joe, a neighboring warlord, Dementus proudly introduces a redressed Furiosa to Joe as his daughter.
 Furiosa reprimands Dementus in front of Joe, explaining that Dementus kidnapped her and killed her mother.
 Humiliated, Dementus trades Furiosa to Joe for economic concessions while also giving Joe his servant known as the Organic Mechanic.